 Jewison has been personally nominated for four Oscars and received three Emmy Awards; his films have received 46 nominations and won 12 Academy Awards.
 In 1999, Jewison received the prestigious Irving G. Thalberg Memorial Award at the Academy Awards.
 In Canada, his life’s work has been recognized with the Governor General’s Performing Arts Award, and he was named an Officer of the Order of Canada, a member of the Order of Ontario, and a Companion to the Order of Canada, Canada’s highest civilian honour.
 In 2010, Jewison was presented with the Lifetime Achievement Award from the Directors Guild of America.

-A modern trailblazer in the development of Canadian film, Jewison is committed to advancing the art of storytelling and filmmaking, both through his groundbreaking films, and through his creation of the Canadian Film Centre (CFC) in 1986, which opened its doors in Toronto in 1988.
-The CFC is a charitable cultural organization that drives the future of Canadian storytelling.
+A modern trailblazer in the development of Canadian film, Jewison is committed to advancing the art of storytelling and filmmaking, both through his groundbreaking films, and through his creation of the CFC in 1986, which opened its doors in Toronto in 1988.